zenzay/esphome-power-meter/README.md

 ### A Power Meter for use in [Home Assistant](https://www.home-assistant.io/), using the [Pulse Meter](https://esphome.io/components/sensor/pulse_meter.html) component in [ESPHome](https://esphome.io/), with the added functionally of tracking costs. ###

-I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
+I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.Home Assistant Glow makes a (not so) smart meter without a P1 port easily readable, reading the pulse LED that is present in most cases.

 I decided that it would be cool to also have the ESP track costs as well.
 That way I could do away with Rieman Sum and Utility Meter integrations in HA.
 This is the result of having that initial idea and a lot of hammering on the keyboard.

 The kWh price is imported as a sensor from Home Assistant, which is running the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but the price can also be set 'manually' with a Number component.
 Ideally the price should be fetched directly from NordPool using their API.